Incendium: Plot

 After Princess Bubblegum (voiced by Hynden Walch) scorns his advances, Finn falls into a serious depression and sings a woeful song about the romantic pain he feels, called "All Gummed Up Inside".
 Jake, worried about his brother, decides to find Finn a new love interest, and so he journeys to the Fire Kingdom, ruled by the evil Flame King (voiced by Keith David).

 Jake bluffs that he is an emissary of "Prince Finn", ruler of the Grasslands.
 Jake attempts to court Flame King's daughter, Flame Princess (voiced by Jessica DiCicco) on Finn's behalf.
-After several disastrous attempts, including a performance of a song called "All Warmed Up Inside", Jake is told to leave.
+After several disastrous attempts, including a performance of a rendition of Finn's song called "All Warmed Up Inside", Jake is told to leave.
 However, he uses his shape-shifting abilities to morph part of his body and make it look as if Finn has entered the palace.
 Jake-as-Finn then pretends to strangle Jake, which appeases Flame King.
 He applauds Finn's supposed butchery, agreeing to give him the hand of his evil daughter.

-Jake, distressed that Flame Princess is apparently evil, flees back to the Tree Fort, with the princess on his trails.
+Jake, distressed that Flame Princess is apparently evil, bluntly rejects her advances as Finn, but this enrages her.
+Jake regretfully flees back to the Tree Fort, with the princess on his trails, leaving a trail of destruction in her path.
 Once there, Jake tries to explain what happened to Finn, but a struggle breaks out.
 In the confusion, Flame Princess is nearly killed by rain, but Finn saves her.
 When she regains her powers, she slaps him, warning him never to mess with her.
 The episode concludes with Finn noting that he now has a crush on Flame Princess.